mozilla-mobile/fenix/README.md

 In order to build successfully, you need to check out a commit in the dependency repository that has no breaking changes.
 The two best ways to do this are:
 - Run the `<android-components>/tools/list_compatible_dependency_versions.py` script to output a compatible commit
-- Check out the latest commit from master in this repository and the dependency repository.
+- Check out the latest commit from the master in this repository and the dependency repository.
 However, this may fail if there were breaking changes added recently to the dependency.

 ### Using Nimbus servers during local development
 If you're working with the Nimbus experiments platform, by default for local development Fenix configures Nimbus to not use a server.

-If you wish to use a Nimbus server during local development, you can add a `https://` or `file://` endpoint to the `local.properties` file.
+If you wish to use a Nimbus server during local development, you can add an `https://` or `file://` endpoint to the `local.properties` file.

 - `nimbus.remote-settings.url`